History of Korean idols: 2003–2011: Second-generation idols

-2011: Third-generation idols
+2012: Third-generation idols

 Idols that debuted in the 2010s are known as third-generation idols.
-EXO is considered to be the starting point for the third generation, particularly for boy groups.
-On the other hand, many girl groups disbanded after the Korea Fair Trade Commission stipulated in 2009 that exclusive contracts between agencies and celebrities could only last a maximum duration of seven years; as such, girl groups are classified as third-generation if they debuted after 2014.
-Some second-generation girl groups were categorized as "Generation 2.5" if they debuted in the transitional period between Generations 2 and 3, which includes groups that debuted from 2011 to 2012.
+EXO, who debuted in 2012, is considered to be the starting point for the third generation, particularly for boy groups.
+On the other hand, many girl groups disbanded after the Korea Fair Trade Commission stipulated in 2009 that exclusive contracts between agencies and celebrities could only last a maximum duration of seven years; as such, girl groups are generally classified as third-generation if they debuted in or after 2014.
+Some second-generation girl groups were categorized as "Generation 2.5" if they debuted in the transitional period between Generations 2 and 3, which includes groups that debuted from 2010 to 2013 such as Miss A, Sistar, Girl's Day, AOA, and Apink.

 The idol groups' marketing strategy had become more diverse due to social media, which has led to the emergence of unprocessed, self-produced content on sites such as YouTube, AfreecaTV, and V App rather than through TV programs.
 Idol members also began to post on social networking services to get closer to their fans.
 In terms of planning, the "localisation" strategy expanded not only through releasing albums in different countries or performing in different languages but by including foreign, non-Korean members directly into groups.
 Idol groups such as I.O.I and Wanna One were selected and debuted on popular singing competition programs akin to American Idol.
 Since the mid-2010s, there have been more cases of second and third generation idols using group activity breaks to release records as solo singers and deviate from their groups' characteristics.

 The concepts of third-generation idol groups have also evolved to be more nuanced as the number of girl groups targeting female audiences increased.
-In addition to their singing ability, MAMAMOO, for example, attempted to utilise male attire in the title track of Pink Funky, which in turn gained them the "girl crush" image and was well received by their target audience.
+In addition to their singing ability, Mamamoo, for example, attempted to utilise male attire in the title track of Pink Funky, which in turn gained them the "girl crush" image and was well received by their target audience.
 Lovelyz chose their concept to be "girls seen from a girl's gaze."
 GFriend took on a concept reminiscent of "healthy youth" and bore the innocent image of S.E.S., Fin.K.L, and Girls’ Generation.